exVick/Drones_SS2024/README.md

 Our solution to case 3 during the “Summer School on Modeling, AI, and Complex Systems ‘2024”: https://github.com/Marchev-Science/case-drone-signature-classification

 Our Team Name: Raketa.

 Authors:
-Viktor Doychev
+- Viktor Doychev
-Plamena Kalaydzhieva
+- Plamena Kalaydzhieva
-Kostadinka Stanimirova
+- Kostadinka Stanimirova
-Valko Dzhankardashliyski
+- Valko Dzhankardashliyski

 Files:
+1) drone_classification.ipynb: this file contains most of the code The code is well structured and easy to follow.
+2) Frequency_bands_analysis.ipynb: this is an auxiliary file, where we performed analysis of the peaks from the FFT for each drone type.
+In it we identified the most suitable ranges, which we later used in the main file.
+3) environment.yml: A yml file containing the environment for the project.

 ## 1. The tasks we had